 Walt Disney (NYSE: DIS): Wait, Walt Disney?
 You bet!
 Disney is much more than just Mickey Mouse and Frozen these days.
 It’s a global multimedia and broadcasting juggernaut that owns not one, not two, but three NFL broadcasting channels.

-What’s more, ESPN is one of the most popular platforms for fantasy football leagues.
+Moreover, ESPN is one of the most popular platforms for fantasy football leagues.
 The brand is the U.S. sports leader and continues to be synonymous with the NFL.

 More Ways to Buy Stock In the NFL

 Whether it is the Dallas Cowboys or the Jacksonville Jaguars, every team receives the same split from the NFL.
 The company that makes all of that gear?
 Nike.
 Not only is Nike a great investment as it is, but anytime you watch a game on TV and tens of thousands of fans are wearing jerseys.
 All of that is profit for Nike.
+So while there’s no NFL stock, Nike is a great pick.

-PepsiCo (NASDAQ: PEP): The Super Bowl is the single biggest sporting event in American sports.
+PepsiCo (NASDAQ: PEP): The Super Bowl is the biggest sporting event in American sports.
 It’s also a global event that is broadcasted to over 130 countries around the world.
 PepsiCo is the official sponsor of the Super Bowl and the lucrative Halftime Show every year.

-PepsiCo also owns Gatorade which is the official drink of the NFL and is seen up and down each NFL team sideline.
+PepsiCo also owns Gatorade, which is the official drink of the NFL and is seen up and down each NFL team sideline.
 The Gatorade tub dumped on the winning coach is a football tradition, so it’s easy to see why PepsiCo is ingrained into the NFL culture.
 It also happens to be one of the league’s biggest sponsors!

 Gambling and the NFL